kannan-d/RetailSalesForcast/README.md

 The final best fit model is used to forecast the sales/demand for next 6 months using this model.
 The model is tested to predict the last initially separate out data of the last 6 months values from the dataset, after aggregating the transaction level data into the monthly data.
 The results is then checked against the seperated 6 months forecast using the out-of-sample figures.

-<b>Thank you for time!
-Visit Again for More Exciting Machine Learning and Data Science Projects.<b>
+<h4>Thank you for time!
+Visit Again for More Exciting Machine Learning and Data Science Projects.<h4>